joaostack/InstaMailChecker/README.md

   _| |_| | | \__ \ || (_| | |  | | (_| | | | |____| | | |  __/ (__|   <  __/ |
  |_____|_| |_|___/\__\__,_|_|  |_|\__,_|_|_|\_____|_| |_|\___|\___|_|\_\___|_|

-       Checks if the specified email is registered on Instagram.
+  A OSINT tool that checks if the specified email is registered on Instagram.

 USAGE:
     InstaMailChecker.dll [OPTIONS]